2016–17 Tampa Bay Lightning season

 The 2016–17 Tampa Bay Lightning season was the 25th season for the National Hockey League (NHL) franchise that was established on December 16, 1991.
 Despite earning 94 points, the Lightning failed to qualify for the 2017 Stanley Cup playoffs since 2013, ending their three-season playoff streak.
+As of the 2024–25 season, this is the most recent season the Lightning missed the playoffs.

 Off-season

 May

 On May 25, 2016, the Lightning signed a one-year affiliation agreement with the Kalamazoo Wings of the ECHL.
 Kalamazoo will serve as the Lightning's primary ECHL affiliate starting with the 2016–17 season.
 Since 2009, the K-Wings have produced 11 players who have appeared in the NHL, which includes four players who made their debuts during the 2015–16.

 On May 28, 2016, the Lightning's off-season began when they were eliminated by the Pittsburgh Penguins in the Eastern Conference Final in a 2–1 loss.
 The Penguins would go on to capture the Stanley Cup after defeating the Lightning in a seven-game series.